What’s new in mobile device management for Apple devices

-  Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host (Supervised only): iPhone, iPod touch, and iPad previously allowed any external host computer to start a device in Recovery Mode, which meant that the host computer could completely erase the device and restore the operating system. iOS 14.5 and iPadOS 14.5 now prevent this behavior by default.
+Allow putting an iOS or iPadOS device into Recovery Mode from an unpaired host (Supervised only): iPhone, iPod touch and iPad previously allowed any external host computer to start a device in Recovery Mode, which meant that the host computer could completely erase the device and restore the operating system. iOS 14.5 and iPadOS 14.5 now prevent this behaviour by default.

-Force on-device dictation (Supervised only): You can use dictation instead of your keyboard to enter text with many apps and features that use the keyboard on your iPhone, iPad, or iPod touch running iOS 14.5 or iPadOS 14.5.
+Force on-device dictation: You can use dictation instead of your keyboard to enter text with many apps and features that use the keyboard on your iPhone, iPad or iPod touch running iOS 14.5 or iPadOS 14.5.
 This setting prevents dictated content from being sent to Siri servers for processing.